ASUS ROG Phone 8 Pro vs Samsung Galaxy A25 5G

 Which one is better?

-The ASUS ROG Phone 8 Pro is the better buy for most people - its Snapdragon 8 Gen 3 processor crushes the Exynos 1280 in the Galaxy A25 5G.
+The ASUS ROG Phone 8 Pro is the better buy for most people - its 165Hz display crushes the Samsung Galaxy A25 5G's 120Hz.

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you game heavily and need peak performance, you want the best display quality for streaming, or you value superior camera capabilities.
+Choose the ASUS ROG Phone 8 Pro if: you game frequently on the go, need top-notch performance for multitasking, or want the best display for media.
 (6.78" display, 165 Hz refresh)

-Choose the Samsung Galaxy A25 5G if: you need a phone for basic tasks, you want guaranteed software updates for years, or you prefer a budget-friendly option with a good display.
+Choose the Samsung Galaxy A25 5G if: you want a budget-friendly option with solid software support, need a lightweight phone, or prefer a good display for everyday tasks.
 (6.5" display, 120 Hz refresh)

 Conclusion